mynamesleon/lpswipe/README.md

 Each callback exposes an object containing the x and y positions of the current touch event in relation to the starting touch (which is treated as 0 0).
 The `start` function is the only exception, which instead returns the element being interacted with, and the event object for the initial touch.

+####Overiding taction
+For whatever reason, you may want to prevent taction from working its magic.
+In any callback, you can force the touch events on that element to reset.
+This will unbind the movement and end events, allowing normal scroll behaviour again.
+It will also bypass all other callbacks that would normally fire, automatically firing the reset callback instead.
+This can be done simply by including a `return false;` statement in any given callback.

 Cross-device handling:
 -----------
 Android and iOS handle touch interactions with the `touchstart`, `touchmove` and `touchend` events - the same events most other touch libraries exclusively rely on.
 Windows devices however use the `pointerdown`, `pointermove` and `pointerup` events (which include handling for mouse, pen, and touch inputs).
 And for anyone still clinging to IE10, they use the `MSPointerDown`, `MSPointerMove` and `MSPointerUp` events instead.